Thoralf-M/ivis/readme.md

 node index.js
 `

-Open `localhost:3000` in your browser
+open `localhost:3000` in your browser